100stacks/hoko-yaribot/README.md

 }
 ```

-**Be aware that not all plugins support this usage and will typically fallback
+**NOTE: Be aware that not all plugins support this usage and will typically fallback
 to including all scripts.**

 [npmjs]: https://www.npmjs.com